Matt Vierling Player Props: Tigers vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the sixth-ranked team ERA among all league pitching staffs (3.81).
+- The Rangers' 3.80 team ERA ranks fifth across all league pitching staffs.

-- Rangers pitchers combine to surrender 79 home runs (one per game), the sixth-fewest in baseball.
+- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (80 total, one per game).

-- Perez makes the start for the Rangers, his 16th of the season.
-He is 7-3 with a 4.38 ERA and 56 strikeouts in 84 1/3 innings pitched.
+- Dunning makes the start for the Rangers, his 10th of the season.
+He is 6-1 with a 2.89 ERA and 41 strikeouts in 71 2/3 innings pitched.

-- The left-hander's last time out was on Thursday against the Chicago White Sox, when he went seven innings, surrendering two earned runs while giving up four hits.
+- In his most recent appearance on Friday against the New York Yankees, the righty threw seven innings, allowing two earned runs while surrendering five hits.

+- The 28-year-old has put up an ERA of 2.89, with 5.1 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.